Who’s Got Your Backup?

 Test your Backups

 There is nothing worse than that feeling in the pit of your stomach when you realize your backup process hasn’t been working.
-Just because you set up a backup job, load a tape, run the backup, and even read a successful report does not mean that files were actually backed up.
-Tapes fail (they are mechanical), files are locked and can’t be copied, and software errors do occur.
+Just because you set up a backup job, run the backup, and even receive a successful report does not mean that files were actually backed up.
+Drives fail (they are mechanical), files are locked and can’t be copied, and software errors do occur.
 Frankly, backup software is notorious for reporting that everything is satisfactory when in fact the job has failed.

 Protect yourself, once a month, select a few files at random and restore them, making sure not to overwrite newer versions.
 Then open the files and confirm that they are intact and usable.
 A few times per year select a critical database, such as your email or billing database, and restore it, making sure that the restore is usable.
 If you find that your restores aren’t usable, you have time to address the problem before an emergency arises.
 If you wait to test your backup in an emergency situation, you may regret it.